DR NIKKI COMNINOS (SAGE)

 Director - Editor - occasional Academic

-My directing work includes Showmax's record-breaking true crime series, 2025 SAFTA-nominated Tracking Thabo Bester and the 2024 SAFTA-nominated Convict Conman.
+My directing work includes Showmax's audience record-breaking true crime series, 2025 SAFTA-nominated Tracking Thabo Bester and the 2024 SAFTA-nominated Convict Conman.
 In 2025, I directed Unspoken War, a five-part historical documentary series that explores the conflicts in South Africa, Angola, and Namibia from the 1960s to 1990s and the legacy that lingers today.
-And in 2026 I directed an episode for Shape Shifters focussing on Ray McCauley.
+And in 2026, I directed an episode of Shape Shifters on M-Net focussing on Ray McCauley.

 In 2022 I was recognised by the American Cinema Editors (ACE) in their International Partnership, and have held the South African Editors Guild (SAGE) acronym for distinguished editors since 2014.
 I am on the executive board of the South African Guild of Editors, a Documentary Filmmakers South Africa member and a Berlinale Talent alumnus.